aradhana14nov/MariaDB-Operator-Playground/tutorials/monitoring.md

 ## Create monitoring resources :

 To enable monitoring services, you need to :

-1. Install Prometheus Operator and Deploy Prometheus and InstanceServiceMonitor
+1. Install Prometheus Operator and Deploy Prometheus Instance and ServiceMonitor

 2. Install Grafana Operator and Deploy Grafana, Grafana Data Source and Grafana Dashboard

 If you have already with above prerequisite then you can proceed with Step2 and Step4.

 Else proceed as follows:

-1. Go to Prometheus Operator Tile of this tutorial.
+1. Install Prometheus Operator and Deploy Prometheus Instance and ServiceMonitor.
+Refer the Prometheus Operator section in the current tutorial.

 2. Follow Step 2.

-3. Go to Grafana Operator Tile of this tutorial.
+3. To Install Grafana Operator and Deploy Grafana, Grafana Data Source and Grafana Dashboard, refer the Grafana Operator section in the current tutorial.

 4. Follow Step 4.